Hot Tub Tripping Breaker: Causes and How to Fix It

 Vibration from pump operation and thermal expansion and contraction over years can loosen electrical connections.
 A loose connection creates resistance and heat, which eventually triggers a GFCI.

-• Fix: Licensed electrician.
-Do not open electrical panels or junction boxes yourself.
+- Fix: Licensed electrician.
+Don’t open electrical panels or junction boxes yourself.

 Cause 6: Overloaded circuit

-If the spa was installed on an undersized circuit or the circuit was not installed per manufacturer specifications, running multiple components simultaneously can overload the circuit.
-Less common in properly installed spas, but not rare in older or DIY-installed setups.
+If the spa was installed on an undersized circuit or the circuit wasn’t installed per manufacturer specifications, running multiple components simultaneously can overload the circuit.
+Less common in installed spas, but not rare in older or DIY-installed setups.

 For similar electrical and equipment diagnostics, our pool pump electrical troubleshooting guide covers parallel concepts for pool pumps that may help you understand equipment fault patterns.